sanjaychandak/DDEX_PPI/README.md

 # DDEX_PPI repository

-Buy and Sell PiedPipercoin (PPI) coin on DDEX exchange using ddex API.
+Buy and Sell PiedPipercoin ($PPI) coin on DDEX exchange using ddex API.
 As we all know DDEX GUI sucks to buy and sell orders :-)

 # Description